driv/driv.github.io/_drafts/kubernetes-mixins.markdown

         ...
 ```

-If you are using the grafana helm chart, you need to enable the sidecar.
-By default it only imports from the same namespace.
+If you are using the Grafana Helm chart, you need to enable the sidecar.
+By default, it only imports from the same namespace.

 ```yaml
 sidecar: